ASU News

 Building a more inclusive future for conservation science

-April 8, 2025 Program Lead Dr. Kwan-Lamar Blount-Hill is helping change the way conservation is done from the inside out.
-His two recent publications, both in Conservation Biology, take a hard look at how the field of conservation science can evolve to better reflect and support the diverse communities it serves.
+Dr. Kwan-Lamar Blount-Hill is helping change the way conservation is done from the inside out.
+Recent publications in Conservation Biology take a hard look at how the field of conservation science can evolve to better reflect and support the diverse communities it serves.

 A “data-for-decisions” management system to facilitate cost-efficiency in conservation interventions

-February 18, 2025 Dr. Leah Gerber, Dr. Gwen Iacona, and 2 graduate students published an article advancing CBO’s work in understanding the relationship between the costs and outcomes of conservation interventions to increase efficiency.
-By synthesizing data in a consistent manner across different interventions, the results help conservation managers to identify ways to minimize cost, justify budgets, and compare strategies over time to make better decisions.
+A new publication explores the connections between the costs and outcomes of conservation interventions to help conservation managers identify ways to minimize cost, justify budgets, and compare strategies over time to make better decisions.

 Structured decision-making handbook